Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Introduction

-Halo EFT was first applied to ${}^7{\rm Li}(n,\gamma)^8{\rm Li}$ reaction in~\cite{Rupak:2011nk}, which pointed out inconsistencies of potential-model extrapolations of fitted high-energy data to low energies, its origin, and ways to overcome it.
-The follow-up work~\cite{Fernando:2011ts} included E1 capture to the $1^{+}$ state of ${}^8{\rm Li}$ and M1 capture from the initial $3^{+}$ resonant state, while the effects of the $\frac{1}{2}^-$ ${}^7{\rm Li}$ excited-core state was argued to be of higher-order.
-A subsequent work by Zhang, Nollett, and Phillips~\cite{Zhang:2013kja} combined halo EFT formalism with asymptotic normalization coefficients (ANCs) obtained from {\em ab initio} variational Monte Carlo (VMC) method.
+Halo EFT was first applied to ${}^7{\rm Li}(n,\gamma)^8{\rm Li}$ in Ref.~\cite{Rupak:2011nk}, which pointed out inconsistencies of potential-model extrapolations of fitted high-energy data to low energies, its origin, and ways to overcome it.
+The follow-up work~\cite{Fernando:2011ts} included E1 capture to the $1^{+}$ state of ${}^8{\rm Li}$ and M1 capture from the initial $3^{+}$ resonant state, while the kinematical impact of the $\frac{1}{2}^-$ ${}^7{\rm Li}$ excited-core state was argued to be of higher-order.
+A subsequent work by Zhang, Nollett, and Phillips~\cite{Zhang:2013kja} combined halo EFT formalism with asymptotic normalization coefficients (ANCs) obtained from \emph{ab initio} variational Monte Carlo (VMC) calculation.
 Zhang {\em et al.} considered only E1 transitions, but included the $\frac{1}{2}^-$ excited state of ${}^7{\rm Li}$ as an explicit degree of freedom.
 Their overall results are qualitatively similar to ours within the leading-order (LO) theoretical uncertainties.
-They also find the contribution of the excited core of ${}^7{\rm Li}$ compatible with a next-to-leading order (NLO) correction, meeting the expectations of our initial assumptions~\cite{Fernando:2011ts}.
+They find the momentum-dependent contribution of the excited core of ${}^7{\rm Li}$ compatible with a next-to-leading order (NLO) correction, meeting the expectations of our initial assumptions~\cite{Fernando:2011ts}.